Mariners vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has 31 hits with four doubles, six home runs, 21 walks and 22 RBI.
-He's also stolen five bases.
+- Tucker has recorded 32 hits with four doubles, six home runs and 21 walks.
+He has driven in 23 runs with five stolen bases.

 Tucker Recent Games